Tick

 1. What is the minimum down payment required for a DSCR loan at HomeAbroad Loans?

-At HomeAbroad Loans, domestic investors typically need a minimum down payment of 20%, while foreign investors are required to put down 25%.
-This ensures a solid equity position for both types of investors.
+At HomeAbroad Loans, foreign investors typically need a minimum down payment of 25%.
+This ensures a solid equity position for international real estate investors.

 2. Can I qualify for a DSCR loan with no US credit history?